 Not necessarily, but they can be painful and annoying because your tongue is continuously touching them.
 But once it enters, it goes away very quickly.

 The most important thing about getting rid of your permanent retainer is to get it removed by an orthodontic professional to avoid damage to your teeth and possible injury to your mouth.
-Your doctor will remove the bonding cement from the dental drill, easily remove permanent retainer, and clean and polish the tooth surface.
+Your doctor will remove the bonding cement from the dental drill.

 Permanent Retainer Cutting Tongue